suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 - To learn more about the Microsoft Bot Service, view [the Azure Bot Service page](https://azure.microsoft.com/services/bot-service/).

 ### Review
-In this lab, you have created an azure AI language resource, a new project, edited,trained and tested the knowledge base and created a bot for the knowledge bot.
+In this lab, you have created an azure AI language resource, a new project, edited, trained and tested the knowledge base and created a bot for the knowledge base.

 ## You have successfully completed this lab.